Cuisine of Wisconsin: Bratwurst and sausage

 Wisconsin cuisine also features a large amount of sausage, or wurst (German for "sausage").
 The state is also a major producer and consumer of summer sausage, as well as the nation's top producer and consumer of brats.

 Brats are typically boiled in a mix of beer, butter, and onions, served on a bratwurst bun, and topped with sauerkraut and often a spicy, brown-style mustard.
 The city of Madison, Wisconsin, the state's capital, plays host to the annual "World's Largest" Brat Fest, a four-day-long festival incorporating music, recreational activities, and bratwursts grilled on a 65-foot-long grill.

-The American Family Field in Milwaukee has the Sausage Race, a mascot race involving racing sausage mascots representative of some of the most common sausages found in the state: bratwurst, kielbasa, Italian sausage, the hot dog, and chorizo.
+The American Family Field in Milwaukee hosts the Sausage Race during Milwaukee Brewers home games.
+This is a mascot race involving racing sausage mascots representative of some of the most common sausages found in the state: bratwurst, kielbasa, Italian sausage, the hot dog, and chorizo.
 Venison sausage, Andouille sausage, and Belgian trippe (pork and cabbage sausage) are a few other common sausages found in the state, though they do not constitute a part of the Sausage Race.
 American Family Field is also notable for being the only U.S. stadium in which brats outsell hot dogs.

+Fish fries and fish boils

+Friday night fish fries are ubiquitous throughout Wisconsin, with beer-battered and deep fried perch or walleye being the main entrees.
+Supper clubs are a part of Wisconsin's culinary heritage, including fish fries on Friday evenings.
+Some of the more traditional sides served are: french fries, potato pancakes with applesauce, creamy or vingar-based cole slaw, along with lemon wedges.
+It's also not uncommon to be served a single slice of marbled rye bread, in addition to fries or pancakes.

+Fish boils feature whitefish from the Great Lakes and are held most days of the week in northeastern Wisconsin, particularly in the Door Peninsula.

 Booyah

-Booyah is another common Wisconsin meal, found especially in the Northeast region of the state.
+Booyah stew is another common Wisconsin meal, found especially in the Northeast region of the state.
 The origins of this dish are disputed, but the Wisconsin origin contends that the word is a vernacular Flemish or Walloon Belgian spelling of the French word bouillon, in this context meaning "broth."
+The recipient was likely brought to Wisconsin by Walloons that settled in the region.
 Recipes vary but common ingredients usually involve chicken or other meats—beef, pork, or ox tail are most often used—as well as a mirepoix of vegetables, commonly onion, celery, carrots, cabbage, peas, potatoes, and rutabaga.
 The ingredients are all cooked together in a special kind of large, cast-iron kettle often known as a "booyah kettle," over low heat for several days.

-Fish fry and fish boil

-The Friday night fish fry, often battered and fried perch or walleye, is traditional throughout Wisconsin, while in northeast Wisconsin along Lake Michigan and the Door County the fish boil is more popular.
-The supper club is another common phenomenon of Wisconsin culinary heritage and often a destination for fish frys, which usually feature a portion of aforementioned fish, along with various sides: a fried food such as french fries and onion rings are common, along with condiments of tartar sauce and cole slaw (especially crimson slaw, a variety of cole slaw that incorporates Wisconsin's cranberries) and garnishes of parsley and lemon wedges.